MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authorization.md

 ---
-title: Authentication with the Azure SDK for Go (deprecated)
+title: Authentication with the Azure SDK for Go (legacy)
 description: Learn about the authentication methods available in the Azure SDK for Go and how to use them. ms.date: 05/04/2022 ms.topic: conceptual ms.custom: devx-track-go
 ---

-# Authentication with the Azure SDK for Go (deprecated)
+# Authentication with the Azure SDK for Go (legacy)

 > [!WARNING]
-> Authentication using the `autorest` package has been **deprecated**.
+> Using the `autorest` package for authentication has been replaced.
 Moving forward, authentication for the Azure SDK for Go will be done using the [Azure Identity](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity) package.

 The Azure SDK for Go offers multiple ways to authenticate with Azure.
 These authentication _types_ are invoked through different authentication _methods_.
 This article covers the available types, methods, and how to choose which are best for your application.